fpjspro/fingerprintjs.com/content/index/account-takeover.md

     content: Account fraud can take many forms.
 Whether by brute force or individual actors testing purchased credentials, uniquely identifying your website visitors will provide the best defense against account takeovers.
-FingerprintJS is designed to be incorporated into your tech stack and used in conjunction with existing authentication workflows to improve the accruacy of threat detection, and allow technical teams to customize their account login flows to be as safe and seamless as possible.
+FingerprintJS is designed to be seamlessly incorporated into your tech stack and used in conjunction with existing authentication workflows using our API and webhooks.
     image: /img/uploads/account-spider.png
     isImageAfterText: true
     ctaText: Read our documentation